Ajay N. Jain, PhD

 Her role involves three primary aspects: 1) testing and application of sophisticated algorithms for computational modeling of small molecules and protein binding sites, especially as is relevant to therapeutic discovery; 2) development and curation of a database of protein/ligand interactions, describing both on-target and off-target effects, annotated at a level of specific binding sites on protein assemblies; and 3) authorship of peer-reviewed studies to describe research results and didactic books to illustrate the theory and best practices in therapeutically oriented molecular modeling.

-We have recently graduated our most recent trio of students!
+We graduated our most recent trio of PhD students in 2013.

 Former Lab Members